chuckboyce/Hensley/replit.md

 # Overview

-This is a full-stack real estate website application for "Hensley's Homes" - a local real estate agent and property management business.
+This is a full-stack real estate website application for "Kevin Hensley's Homes" - a local real estate agent and property management business.
 The application features a modern, responsive single-page website that showcases services, properties, testimonials, and includes a contact form for lead generation.
 Built with React and TypeScript on the frontend, Express.js on the backend, and designed with a clean, professional aesthetic using shadcn/ui components.

 # User Preferences